jhudsl/ITN_computing_resources/README.md

 ## General description of repo

+# Overview

 This repo uses the [OTTR template](https://github.com/jhudsl/OTTR_Template) to [build the ITCR tools/resources table website](https://jhudatascience.org/ITCR_Tables/index.html).

+There are 6 tables that are generated:

+- data resources
+- clinical tools
+- imaging tools
+- multi-data type tools
+- omics tools
+- and all tools

-There are 6 tables that are generated (resources, clinical tools, imaging tools, multi-data type tools, omics tools, and all tools) using 5 input files (resources, clinical, imaging, multi-data, and omics).
-The resources table needs to be generated first so that a file with identifier acronyms is written that can be used in building the rest of the tables.
-Within each Rmarkdown building the resource, clinical, imaging, multi-data, or omics tables, the input file is read-in and then the table is formatted to add hyperlinks, rearrange columns, etc. Rather than saving these modified tables (clinical, imaging, multi-data, and omics) as output files, `knitr::knit_child` is used to force rendering the clinical, imaging, multi-data, and omics Rmarkdowns within the `allTables.Rmd`.
+These are generated using 5 input files (data resources, clinical, imaging, multi-data, and omics).
+The data resources table needs to be generated first so that a file with identifier acronyms is written that can be used in building the rest of the tables.
+Within each R Markdown file building the tables, the input file is read-in and then the table is formatted to add hyperlinks, rearrange columns, etc.

+Rather than saving these modified tables (clinical, imaging, multi-data, and omics) as output files, `knitr::knit_child` is used to force rendering the clinical, imaging, multi-data, and omics R Markdowns within the `allTables.Rmd`.
 This then allows the `allTables.Rmd` to inherit the modified table variables.
 Since the resources table has to be generated first, `knitr::knit_child` is used with the `resourcesTable.Rmd` first.
-The rows of these tables are joined together to form the all tools table (resources are not included in this).
-Two tools that were listed twice (each were listed once as multi-data type and once as omics) in this combo table were de-duplicated.
-If you need to add or edit existing resources/tools, see the instructions below.
-Which file you edit, depends on the type of tool or resource that you are adding/editing.
+The rows of these tables are joined together to form the all tools table (data resources are not included in this).

 ## Adding to or editing the Resource Table